elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     /dev/sdb1 /mnt ext3 defaults 0 0

 I could probably format it better, but I will remove it in a little bit anyways.
 Now that the entry exists, I can mount the file system by just specifying one of the 1st two entries (ie **/dev/sdb1** or **/mnt**).
-So let&#8217;s try it:
+So let's try it:

     [root@rhel01 ~]# mount /dev/sdb1
     [root@rhel01 ~]# df -h | grep sdb